FTChinese/NEXT/README.md

 1. If a user pays to disable ad, all ads should be hidden.
 So we need to come up with a way to switch off ads on all platforms.
 2. On the Dolphin system, if the client provide third party code, we need to control how and when to send third party impression track.
 And we'll monitor call back using GA, FA and our own trackign system.
 If we let client make the decision, the gap between Dolphin and client impression data will be huge.
 3. The Dolphin system makes no distinction between ad channel and ad position.
 This will spiral into an unmanageable mess in two years.
 We need to address this when we develop advertising for Next.

+#### Sponsorship
+For sponsored special reports, we should have a block on home page.
+The block should have title, ad unite banner, headline and lead.
+This way, we will have enough inventory for each campaign.

 ### Partials